-Fees for work as TfN's appointed auditor
+Fees for work as the TFN's appointed auditor

-In the 2020/21 Auditor's Annual Report that we presented to the Audit and Governance Committee on 27 January 2022, we explained that there would be additional recurring fees in respect of regulatory pressures and the additional work required under the new Code from 2020/21 onwards in relation to our value for money work.
+In the 2021/22 Auditor's Annual Report that we presented to the Audit and Governance Committee on 17 February 2023, we explained that there would be additional recurring fees in respect of regulatory pressures and the additional work required under the new Code from 2020/21 onwards in relation to our value for money work.
 We set value for money fees at the minimum of the range in Public Sector Audit Appointments Limited's (PSAA) consultation document as explained in the Auditor's Annual Report.
-We are still awaiting approval for the fees noted in the table below for 2020/21 but we have included them for transparency.
+We are still awaiting approval for the fees noted in the table below for 2021/22 but we have included them for transparency.

-At this stage we are not proposing any fee increase in 2021/22 from our final fees for 2020/21.
+At this stage we are not proposing any fee increase in 2022/23 from our final fees for 2021/22.
 All fees are excluding VAT.

-Area of work 2021/22 Proposed Fee 2020/21 Actual Fee Planned fee in respect of our work under the Code of Audit Practice £33,000 £33,000 Additional testing on Defined Benefit Pensions Schemes as a result of changes in regulatory expectations (recurring) £3,200 £2,950 Additional fees in respect of the transfer and disposal of intangible assets - £2,550 Additional work arising from the change in the Code of Audit Practice in respect of Value for Money arrangements (recurring) £5,000 £5,000 Total fees £41,200 £43,500
+Area of work 2022/23 Proposed Fee 2021/22 Actual Fee Planned fee in respect of our work under the Code of Audit Practice £35,902 £33,000 Additional testing on Defined Benefit Pensions Schemes as a result of changes in regulatory expectations (recurring) - £3,200 Additional work arising from the change in the Code of Audit Practice in respect of Value for Money arrangements (recurring) £5,000 £5,000 Total fees £40,902 £41,200